derry-dev/eTBS-Visualiser/README.md

 webshot::install_phantomjs()
 ```

-After the packages are installed, run the following commands to launch the visualiser:
+After the packages are installed, there are two ways to launch the visualiser:

+1. [Install RStudio](https://www.rstudio.com/products/rstudio/download/#download), open any of the files **global.R**, **ui.R** or **server.R** in RStudio, install the required R packages and click the run icon on the top right-hand side of the source window.

+2. In the R console, run the following commands:

 ```r
 # Replace the file path with the directory containing the eTBS Visualiser folder